Accurately simulating core-collapse self-interacting dark matter halos: Numerical set-up

 \section{Numerical set-up}

 In this section we explain the employed numerical set-up.
-We begin with the simulation code and continue with the initial conditions (IC) and finally summarize the simulation parameters.
+We begin with the simulation code and continue with the initial conditions (ICs) and finally summarise the simulation parameters.

-For our simulations we use the cosmological $N$-body code \textsc{OpenGadget3}.
+For our simulations we used the cosmological $N$-body code \textsc{OpenGadget3}.
 It is a successor of the \textsc{Gadget-2} code \citep{Springel_2005}.
-The domain decomposition and the neighbour search we use have been described by \cite{Ragagnin_2016}.
+The domain decomposition and the neighbour search we used have been described by \cite{Ragagnin_2016}.
 Additional information on the code is also given by \cite{Groth_2023} and the references therein.

 \textsc{OpenGadget3} contains a module to simulate DM self-interactions, introduced by \cite{Fischer_2021a, Fischer_2021b, Fischer_2022, Fischer_2024a} and has been used for numerous studies of SIDM.
 A unique feature of the SIDM module is that it is capable of simulating very anisotropic cross-sections \citep[see also][]{Fischer_2021a, Arido_2025}.
-Moreover, it allows to perform the computations in parallel employing a message passing interface (MPI) parallelisation and/or an open multi-processing (OpenMP) parallelisation.
-At the same time it explicitly conserves energy and linear momentum.
-A separate time-step criterion has been implemented for the self-interactions ensuring small-enough time steps.
-For computing the interactions between the numerical particles, a spline kernel is employed \citep{Monaghan_1985}.
-The kernel size for each particle is chosen adaptively and set by the next $N_\mathrm{ngb} = 48$ neighbours if not stated otherwise.
+Moreover, it allows one to perform the computations in parallel employing a message passing interface (MPI) parallelisation and/or an open multi-processing (OpenMP) parallelisation.
+At the same time, it explicitly conserves energy and linear momentum.
+A separate time step criterion was implemented for the self-interactions, which ensures small-enough time steps.
+For computing the interactions between numerical particles, a spline kernel was employed \citep{Monaghan_1985}.
+The kernel size for each particle was chosen adaptively and set by the next $N_\mathrm{ngb} = 48$ neighbours if not stated otherwise.

-We choose the ICs for our simulations motivated by the perturber of the stellar stream GD-1.
+We chose the ICs for our simulations motivated by the perturber of the stellar stream GD-1.
 It should be a halo that is a reasonable progenitor evolving to a state potentially explaining the observations.
-In this sense, a high concentration is desirable as it makes a fast gravothermal evolution due to SIDM more plausible.
-Our ICs follow an NFW profile \citep{Navarro_1996},
+In this sense, a high concentration is desirable, as it makes rapid gravothermal evolution driven by SIDM more plausible.
+Our ICs follow an NFW profile \citep{Navarro_1996}: